ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 ### **3. Videos stop and buffer infinitely**

 Make sure your YT ReVanced Extended is up-to-date with the `Spoof client` patch included.
-Then open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client, **On**.
+Then open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof client > Spoof client, **On**.

-> Note that the client will be spoofed to an iOS client or an Android VR client, and each has their own side-effects.
-You can choose the type of spoofing you want to use by toggling the "Spoof client to iOS" option.
-Read the description of the option when it is enabled and disabled to compare the side-effects.
+> Note that there are several clients you can spoof to, and each has their own side-effects.
+You can choose the client to spoof to for each type of media.
+You can read the side-effects of each in the "About" section.